Hestia-Home/application/hestia/README.md

 ## Smarthome System

-Multiplatform aplication part of the smarthome system we plan to create
+Multiplatform application part of the smarthome system we plan to create